HomeA-Z Commands40 Simple Yet Effective Linux Shell and Bash Script Examples

 ls -lrt | grep ^- | awk 'END{print $NF}'

 For the sake of simplicity, we’ll avoid describing how awk functions in this example.
-Instead, you can simply copy this code to get the task done.
+Instead, you can simply copy this code to complete the task.

 34. Adding Batch Extensions